fingerprintjs/fingerprintjs/contributing.md

 ## Working with code

-This section describes how to deploy the repository locally, make changes to the code and verify your work.
+This section describes how to deploy the repository locally, make changes to the code, and verify your work.

 First, make sure you have [Git](https://git-scm.com), [Node.js](https://nodejs.org/en) and [Yarn](https://yarnpkg.com) installed.
 Then clone the repository and install the dependencies: